 - While the episode "New Heroes on The Block" is already a mess even for this series, the animation marker signalling the next cut can be glimpsed for a frame in one scene.

 - The Power of Rock: Figured in at least once every other episode.

-- Fun fact about this: A lot of the random cutaways and effects are due to the animation coming back from Wang Film Productions with lots of mistakes.
+- Stock Footage: Actual concert and interview footage was edited into the series seemingly at random (ie, the cartoon's story would be interrupted by a clip of Jordan talking about his cats).
+A lot of the random cutaways and effects are due to the animation coming back from Wang Film Productions with lots of mistakes.
 There was no time to fix them, so they added all these video effects and cutaways to salvage what usable footage they had, and passed it off as "music video effects".